alphagov/short-url-manager/README.md

 # Short URL manager

 Publishing tool to request, approve and create Short URLs on GOV.UK.

-## Technical documentation

 Short URLs are a short and easy to type URL that redirects to a piece of content at a much longer URL.

 They are often used on posters, in leaflets or over the phone, so they are easy to use.
 For example: